 - Continuous Vulnerability Management: Continuous vulnerability management is achieved using TVM to discover vulnerabilities and Endpoint Manager to automatically update connected endpoints.

 - Controlled Use of Administrative Privileges: Administrative account access is controlled by multi-factor authentication and privileged roles in Azure are controlled using PIM.

 - Secure Configurations for All Endpoint Types: Endpoint Manager implements secure configurations for endpoints connected to the cloud and cloud resources are deployed using ARM templates that have secure configurations.

-- Maintenance, Monitoring, and Analysis of Logs: MDE monitors logs for endpoints and Azure Defender monitors logs for Azure resources.
-Both tools import log data into Azure Sentinel so that the logs can be analyzed further.
+- Maintenance, Monitoring, and Analysis of Logs: MDE monitors logs for endpoints and Microsoft Defender for Cloud monitors logs for Azure resources.
+Both tools import log data into Microsoft Sentinel so that the logs can be analyzed further.

 - Email and Web Browser Protections: Defender for Office 365 protects email and all other communications done through O365 apps.
 Browser protection is implemented using MDE to monitor activity on the endpoint.